-Our specialist legal team will manage every stage of the process for you.
+Our specialist construction and infrastructure legal team will manage every stage of the process for you.
 From inception through to completion, we have a proven track record for success from pre-contractual stages such as structure and procurement advice, negotiation and agreement of contracts including joint venture, development, project, concession, and maintenance agreements as well as construction documentation including appointments, performance bonds, parent company guarantees, direct agreements and collateral warranties.

 "I've found the service to be of an extremely high quality.
 I would have no hesitation instructing them on significant matters, and equally I would have no hesitation in recommending them to others."– Client testimonial via Chambers & Partners